-It would appear that, at the end of 51BC or early in 50BC, Commius, king of the Belgic Atrebates tribe, was compelled to become an exile in Britain (see: Caesar’s Expeditions).
+It would appear that, about 50 BC, Commius, erstwhile king of the Belgic Atrebates tribe, migrated to Britain (see Caesar’s Expeditions).
 Shortly after this, the first coins to bear the name of a British ruler appear in the south-east.
-They are inscribed with the name COMMIOS.
-It is generally accepted that this is the self same Commius, and that he had succeeded in establishing himself as king of the British Atrebates (see: British Tribes).
-Indeed, it is possible that Commius forged the alliance of various Belgic groups, who had previously settled south of the middle Thames, indigenous British groups living in the vicinity and people who were now arriving as refugees from the Roman conquest of Gaul, and named the new confederation after his erstwhile Belgic kingdom.
+They are inscribed COMMIOS (or rather they would be if the whole name was ever contained by the coin[*]), and it is generally accepted that this is the self same Commius, who had succeeded in establishing himself as king of the British Atrebates.
+Indeed, it is possible that Commius forged the alliance of various Belgic groups, who had previously settled south of the middle Thames, indigenous British groups living in the vicinity, and people who were now arriving as refugees from the Roman conquest of Gaul, and the new confederation took the name of his erstwhile Belgic kingdom.[*]

 Inscribed coins from other tribes soon followed.
-From the numismatic record, and fragments of literary evidence, a possible scenario for the events leading to the Roman invasion of AD43 can be pieced together.
+From the numismatic record, and fragments of literary evidence, a possible scenario for the events leading to the Roman invasion of AD 43 can be pieced together.
 It is necessary to stress the word ‘possible’.
 The coins are, obviously, not dated like modern ones, nor do they bear the name of the tribe who issued them.
 Instead there is the evidence of coin typology and distribution, the occasional indication that a particular ruler is the son (or claims to be the son) of another, and the occasional indication of where a coin was struck.
 Inscriptions are usually, to a greater or lesser extent, abbreviated.
 A further complication is that, at some times, a tribal federation may have had joint rulers.
-For instance, Caesar mentions that, in 54BC, Cantium (the territory of the Cantiaci, i.e. Kent) was ruled by four kings – presumably, each ruled a separate group in its own designated territory, but Caesar doesn't say.
-The looseness of all this evidence means that many stories can fit into it – “pseudo historical reconstructions“ as they are called by John Creighton (‘Coins and Power in Late Iron Age Britain’, 2000).
-At any rate, North of the Thames, round about 35BC, Addedomaros appears to be leader of the Trinovantes.
-Roughly contemporary with Addedomaros, Tasciovanus, based around Verulamium (St.Albans), appears to be leader of the Catuvellauni.
+For instance, Julius Caesar mentions (The Gallic War V, 22) that, in 54 BC, Cantium (the territory of the Cantiaci, i.e. Kent) was ruled by four kings – presumably, each ruled a separate group in its own designated territory, but Caesar doesn't elucidate.
+The looseness of all this evidence means that many stories (pseudo-historical reconstructions) can fit into it.
+At any rate, north of the Thames, perhaps round about 40 BC, Addedomaros appears to be leader in the territory of both the Catuvellauni and the Trinovantes.

-In 44BC Julius Caesar was assassinated.
-In his will Caesar adopted Octavian, the son of his niece, as his own son and heir.
-Dio Cassius reports that:
+Julius Caesar had been assassinated in 44 BC.
+In his will, he had adopted Octavian, the son of his niece, as his own son and heir.
+Cassius Dio reports that:

-“In emulation of his father he [Octavian] had set out to lead an expedition into Britain also, and had already advanced into Gaul after the winter in which Antony (for the second time) and Lucius Libo became consuls [i.e. in 34BC], when some of the newly-conquered people and Dalmatians along with them rose in revolt.”
+In emulation of his father he [Octavian] had set out to lead an expedition into Britain also, and had already advanced into Gaul after the winter in which Antony (for the second time) and Lucius Libo became consuls [i.e. in 34 BC], when some of the newly-conquered people and Dalmatians along with them rose in revolt.Roman History XLIX, 38

 The conquest of Britain was, for the time being, put on hold.
-Since 49BC, Rome had been embroiled in a series of power struggles (which would result in the demise of the Republic and the birth of the Empire).
-In 34BC Octavian was, uneasily, sharing power with Mark Antony – Octavian in the West, Antony in the East.
-By the time Octavian turned his attention to Britain again, in 27BC, Antony was dead, and Octavian was master of the Roman world.
+Since 49 BC, Rome had been embroiled in a series of power struggles (which would result in the demise of the Republic and the birth of the Empire).
+In 34 BC Octavian was, uneasily, sharing power with Mark Antony – Octavian in the West, Antony in the East.
+By the time Octavian turned his attention to Britain again, in 27 BC, Antony was dead, and Octavian was master of the Roman world.
 He was now, in effect, the first Roman emperor, and he had just been bestowed the name/title Augustus.
 Once more, he:

-“... set out to make an expedition into Britain,
+… set out to make an expedition into Britain,